Whitestone REIT (WSR) To Go Ex-Dividend on July 5th

-Whitestone REIT (NYSE:WSR – Get Free Report) announced a monthly dividend on Monday, June 10th, NASDAQ reports.
-Stockholders of record on Friday, July 5th will be given a dividend of 0.0413 per share by the real estate investment trust on Thursday, July 11th.
-This represents a $0.50 annualized dividend and a dividend yield of 3.76%.
-The ex-dividend date of this dividend is Friday, July 5th.
+Whitestone REIT (NYSE:WSR – Get Free Report) declared a dividend on Friday, July 5th, investing.com reports.
+Investors of record on Monday, July 8th will be given a dividend of 0.0413 per share by the real estate investment trust on Thursday, July 11th.
+This represents a yield of 3.75%.
+The ex-dividend date is Friday, July 5th.
+This is a positive change from Whitestone REIT’s previous dividend of $0.04.

 Whitestone REIT has increased its dividend by an average of 10.1% annually over the last three years.
-Whitestone REIT has a payout ratio of 47.2% meaning its dividend is sufficiently covered by earnings.
-Research analysts expect Whitestone REIT to earn $1.12 per share next year, which means the company should continue to be able to cover its $0.50 annual dividend with an expected future payout ratio of 44.6%.
+Whitestone REIT has a dividend payout ratio of 47.2% indicating that its dividend is sufficiently covered by earnings.
+Analysts expect Whitestone REIT to earn $1.12 per share next year, which means the company should continue to be able to cover its $0.50 annual dividend with an expected future payout ratio of 44.6%.

-WSR has been the topic of a number of research reports.
-JMP Securities reaffirmed a “market outperform” rating and set a $15.00 target price on shares of Whitestone REIT in a research report on Friday, June 28th.
-Alliance Global Partners started coverage on shares of Whitestone REIT in a report on Monday, March 18th.
-They set a “buy” rating and a $15.00 price objective on the stock.
-Two equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-According to MarketBeat, the company has a consensus rating of “Moderate Buy” and an average price target of $13.63.
+A number of equities research analysts have recently weighed in on WSR shares.
+JMP Securities reaffirmed a “market outperform” rating and set a $15.00 price target on shares of Whitestone REIT in a report on Friday, June 28th.
+Alliance Global Partners began coverage on Whitestone REIT in a research note on Monday, March 18th.
+They set a “buy” rating and a $15.00 target price on the stock.
+Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus target price of $13.63.

 About Whitestone REIT